Sewell, New Jersey

-Sewell (/ˈsuːl/ SOOL-') is a census-designated place and unincorporated community within Mantua Township in Gloucester County, New Jersey.
-It is named for United States Senator William Joyce Sewell.
-Sewell is served as U.S. Postal Service ZIP Code 08080.
-As of the 2010 U.S. census, the population for ZIP Code Tabulation Area 08080 was 37,433.
+Sewell (/ˈsuːl/ SOOL-') is a census-designated place (CDP) and unincorporated community within Mantua Township, Gloucester County, in the U.S. state of New Jersey, within the Philadelphia metropolitan area.
+There are also areas around Sewell in Washington Township.

+As of the 2020 United States census, the CDP's population was 3,346.
+The CDP was named after United States Senator William Joyce Sewell.
+The community is served as U.S. Postal Service ZIP Code 08080.
+Sewell is home to Rowan College of South Jersey.

-Sewell is the site of the Inversand marl pit, the last operational greensand mine in the world.
+Sewell is also the site of the Inversand marl pit, the last operational greensand mine in the world.
 The location has become renowned for its paleontology and is similar to many of the sites studied by early paleontologists, particularly Edward Drinker Cope.
 It is also home to the Barnsboro Inn, the oldest bar in New Jersey.

-Sewell is also home to Rowan College of South Jersey.

 Parks and recreation

 Tall Pines State Preserve is a 111 acres nature preserve that opened in November 2015 as Gloucester County's first state park and is located along the border of Deptford Township and Mantua Township.
 Originally a forest that was turned into an asparagus field and then a golf course, the land was preserved through the efforts of the South Jersey Land and Water Trust, the Friends of Tall Pines, Gloucester County Nature Club, and the New Jersey Green Acres Program.